-Academic Policy Reminders Here are three reminders about important academic policies contained in the Academic Handbook.
-These are described thoroughly online at http://www.pugetsound.edu/student-life/student-handbook/academic-handbook/, or a printed copy may be requested from the Registrar's Office (basement of Jones Hall).
+Academic Policy Reminders

+Here are three reminders about important academic policies which are described thoroughly in the "Academic Policies" section of the University Bulletin.
+The online version is off of www.pugetsound.edu/academics/academic-resources/university-bulletins/ or a printed copy may be requested from the Registrar's Office (basement of Jones Hall).